oussama95boussaid/Behavioral-Cloning-Project/README.md

 - 1608 validation samples

 The training track has a lot of shallow bends and straight lines.
 As a result, the majority of recorded steering angles are zero.
 Therefore, image preprocessing and corresponding steering angles are needed to generalize the training model to unseen tracks, such as our validation track.

+**Data Preprocessing**

+*Normalize the images*

+In Keras, lambda layers can be used to create arbitrary functions that operate on each image as it passes through the layer.